Ranveer Singh's Sexist Remark In Koffee With Karan Surfaces, SLAMMED For Being Another Hardik Pandya

 Ranveer Singh's Koffee With Karan Disaster

-What exactly does Ranveer Singh mean when he said, "I went from child to boy while watching Kareena swim."?
+What exactly does Ranveer Singh mean when he said, "I went from child to boy while watching Kareena swim."

 |